submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 * Provision to allocate globalIPs to a set of Pods in a namespace.
   Such Pods will use globalIPs that take precedence over any globalIPs allocated at the default namespace level.
+* Applications on Host Network trying to access remote services will be using the ClusterGlobalEgressIP.

 Ingress traffic: